BlazinArtemis/postman-swagger-automatic-sync/README.md

 - Write tests to ensure the script works as expected.
 - Write a function and argument to delete a link from the list.
 - Maybe rather than create a new collection with the updated tests, edit the current collection. ( Fear is Back-Up, Will think about this later. )
+- ~~ Allow Postman Key to work with enviroment variables as the file storing is not ideal.~~ - DONE

+## Shoutouts
+- @dftaiwo

 ## Due to Postman, Version of OpenAPI or Swagger has to be there as well as the version number of your API
 The Swagger JSON should include the `openapi` or `swagger` field and the version number of your API.
 For example: